Trusted WordPress tutorials, when you need them most.

 Installing WordPress on your computer (local server) allows you to easily learn WordPress and test things.
 When you move a live WordPress site to a local server, it enables you to experiment with the same data as your live site.

-In this article, we’ll show you how to easily move a live WordPress site to a local server without breaking anything.
+In this article, we’ll show you how to easily move a live WordPress site to a local server.

 Moving a live WordPress site to a local server on your computer